-Buddhist Economics Economics as if People Mattered
+Buddhist Economics All People Matter

 Since then it has always seemed to me an irony that EF Schumacher should have worked in the nationalized fossil fuel industry, given his analysis and dismissal of the idea that ‘big is better’, as implied classical economics and the measurement of GNP.
-In the first half of 2017, coal supplied only 2% of Britain’s energy and last year wind farms produced more power and coal production is headed to zero.
-Had Schumacher been alive today, he’d have been happy, though 1.2 million UK jobs have gone, including his own.

-In her new book, Buddhist Economics: An Enlightened Approach to the Dismal Science , Clair Brown builds on Schumacher’s understanding of the term while focusing on what she sees as values, sustainability and equity.
+In her book, Buddhist Economics: An Enlightened Approach to the Dismal Science , Clair Brown builds on Schumacher’s understanding of the term while focusing on what she sees as values, sustainability and equity.
 Her book emphasizes interdependence, shared prosperity and happiness.
 She describes the pursuit of happiness as, “creating meaningful lives for everyone within a healthy ecosystem.”

-When I started work in the business world about 50 years ago, my employer aimed at competitive advantage.
+When I started work in the business world about 60 years ago, my employer aimed at competitive advantage.
 Competitive advantage was the cry of business aimed at people buying more and more stuff.
 I bought into the idea and never, I am ashamed to say, gave it a thought, let alone making any connection between the aim and my own happiness.
 Happiness was then measured even less than it is today.
 Even though we are ruled by Gross National Product, at least some people have begun to question its relevance to their lives.

 The first ‘law’ was “People and Profits” and the tenth was “People and Profits”, too.
 When we carved our ‘tablet of stone’, back in the 1970s, many business people thought us bizarre.